tvdstaaij/nocto/README.md

 `plugins/my_plugin/my_plugin.js`.
 They can optionally have a `config.json` and/or an NPM `package.json` in the same directory.
 For now, reference the annotated `plugins/echo` as an example plugin (although this is not the only possible style for writing plugins).
-Your plugin can have its own dependencies and submodules if necessary.
+Your plugin can have its own dependencies, submodules and data files if necessary.

 ## Logging